welluh/welluh/README.md

 **Senior UI/UX Developer**

-I'm a Senior UI/UX Developer from Finland, currently working my way up to senior full stack developer.
+I'm a Senior Fullstack Developer from Finland.

 During my years as a developer I've gained a vast knowledge of various programming languages, frameworks, infrastructure, UI/UX design and service design.
 I have been also consulting